Reflexology and Professional Foot Care in Exeter and the surrounding area including Exmouth.

 My name is Hazel Hunt.
 MAR SAC Dip FHP

 I am a fully qualified Reflexologist, Foot Health Practitioner and a member of the Association of Reflexologists-Aor Click here working in Exeter, Tiverton, Exmouth, Topsham and the surrounding area of Devon.
 My intention is to assist you to feel well and whole.
 To be the best you can be, to help you to enjoy deep relaxation and by empowering you to feel in touch with your body, helping you to interprete the signs it gives you and encouraging your body to heal itself.

 A reflexologist treats the person as a whole, rather than medical conditions, reflexology does not claim to cure, but to support your body to heal itself by balancing the body.
 This may aid digestion, help you to sleep better, increase circulation, ease headaches and other pain.

 I qualified as a nurse here in Exeter in 1984.
 Working with people to enable them to live well has always been what I have wanted to do.
 The way we live today leaves us with very little time to be quiet and listen to our bodies and minds in order to reduce the stress of everyday living.
 Mental health problems are on the increase as are chronic health issues such as Chronic Fatigue, M.E. and Fibromyalgia.

-I an seeing some amazing results and am excited by how effective and supportive the treatment can be when the pattern of stress and anxiety is interupted, giving a deep sense of wellbeing for clients.
+I am seeing some amazing results with treatments and am excited by how effective and supportive reflexology can be when the pattern of stress and anxiety is interupted, giving a deep sense of wellbeing for clients.